uknowhowwedu/Actix-Web-API/README.md

 >- Payload: UUID/Username as JSON
 >- Response: Validity of the operation/request and the username of the unbanned user
 >- Requirements: The user must be an admin and the target user must exist and be banned
->- Result: Target user regains ability to use /auth to generate a JWT for accessing restricted routes
+>- Result: Target user regains the ability to use /auth to generate a JWT for accessing restricted routes
 >
 >```sh
 >curl -X POST http://domain.com/admin/unban